-- Conducts applied and original research on the status of women and girls in West Virginia - Completes outreach activities focused on needs and concerns found in research activities - Advocates for policy and programs with a direct effect on women in the state - Collaborates with statewide and national organizations to create recommendations for legislative, policy-driven, and programmatic needs for the state's female population - In conjunction with more than twenty state and national organizations, monitors state-level legislation and national initiatives of interest to our female population

-- Makes recommendations to the Legislative and Executive branches to ensure a better status for women and families in West Virginia - Promotes educational information from state and national organizations through social media, email, mailing lists, and outreach at various expos and conferences - Continues to support partner organizations in advocating for issues of concern and participates in related meetings and activities - Coordinates events throughout the year recognizing women's achievements and continued needs.
-These include: - Women's and Girls' Day at the Legislature, a day-long event that provides opportunities to attend legislative sessions, make personal contact with legislators, and engage with community leaders to enhance leadership building - Women's History Month Activities in March - Equal Pay Day each April, which recognizes the disparity of pay that exists between genders - WV Women's Equality Day (August 26) which this year heralded the year-long 2020 Centennial Celebration of the 19th Amendment and Women's Right to Vote

-Legacy of Women Awards in Arts, Business, Education, Government and Public Service, Labor, Sports, Mountaineer Spirit and Lifetime Achievement.
-The Commission adds a new category, Diversity and Inclusion, for 2020.
+- Conducts applied and original research on the status of women and girls in West Virginia - Completes outreach activities focused on needs and concerns found in research activities - Advocates for policy and programs with a direct effect on women in the state - Collaborates with statewide and national organizations to create recommendations for legislative, policydriven, and programmatic needs for the state's female population - In conjunction with more than 20 state and national organizations, monitors state-level legislation and national initiatives of interest to our female population - Makes recommendations to the Legislative and Executive branches to ensure a better status for women • and families in West Virginia - Promotes educational information from state and national organizations through social • media, email, mailing lists, and outreach at various expos and conferences - Supports partner organizations in advocating for issues • of concern and participates in related meetings and activities - Coordinates events throughout the year recognizing women's achievements and continued needs.
+These include: - Women's and Girls' Day at the Legislature, a day-long event that provides opportunities to attend legislative sessions, make personal contact with legislators, and engage with community leaders to enhance leadership building - Women's History Month Activities in March - Equal Pay Day each April, which recognizes the disparity of pay that exists between gender, race, and cultural identities - West Virginia Women's Equality Day (August 26) which this year heralded the year-long 2020 Centennial Celebration of the 19th Amendment and Women's Right to Vote - Legacy of Women Awards in Arts, Business, Education, Government and Public Service, Labor, Sports, Mountaineer Spirit and Lifetime Achievement.
+The Commission added a new Diversity, Equality and Inclusion category in 2020.